Current research projects

 The Daly Languages project has made this incredible collection available to the families and communities of the people Green worked with, as well as the general public, via a website portal.
-This portal provides direct links to the digitized audio recordings, and will also include (where possible) other resources on the languages, as well as a map contextualising the language area, the historical relationships between the Daly languages and some brief grammatical sketches.
+This portal provides direct links to the digitized audio recordings, and also includes (where possible) other resources on the languages, as well as a map contextualising the language area, the historical relationships between the Daly languages and some brief grammatical sketches.
 This portal is the first of its kind for Australian Indigenous languages, and represents a new direction in packaging and making easily accessible legacy linguistic material.
 More information, resources and analyses will continue to be added as they become available.

 In July 2016 Green and Nordlinger travelled throughout the Daly region on a repatriation trip, visiting the family members of all the speakers and returning copies of the recordings via USB.
 Photos of this trip can be seen on The Daly Languages website.
 You can read more about the trip in an article in The University of Melbourne Pursuit magazine.

 The Daly Languages Project is a collaboration between Ian Green, Peter Hurst and Rachel Nordlinger (Director, Research Unit for Indigenous Language), and has been financially supported by the ARC Centre of Excellence for the Dynamics of Language.

 The Getting in Touch bird apps enable people to listen to recordings of language names for birds alongside photographs of birds and the sounds of their calls.
 The apps present short stories about birds as well, telling about their cultural significance, behaviour and habitats in Indigenous languages and in English.
 Knowledge of plants and animals and their place in country and culture is highly valued by Indigenous peoples.
 Digital technologies have a role to play in maintaining and respecting this knowledge, and passing it on to the next generations.